Avocado, tomatoes, ketchup, hot sauce, parsley, etc.

 Put the skillet back on medium heat, Return to the heated skillet, then pour half of the batter.
 Lift the pan and move it around gently in circles to help the batter spread out into about a 10″ circle.
 Cook for 2-3 minutes, or until it begins to form bubbles and firm up around the edges.

-Add the half of the filling onto half of the omelette, then gently fold the other empty side over.
+Add the half of the filling onto half of the omelet, sprinkle a bit more black salt in (optional but recommended for eggy flavor) then gently fold the other empty side over.
 Cook for 1 more minute.
 Remove from the stove, cover with a lid and allow it to sit and steam for 5 minutes.

 Garnish with toppings of choice, and add sea salt and/or pepper to taste as needed.